-During fiscal 2004, each non-employee director was paid a retainer of \$3,000 for each quarter.
+During fiscal 2005, each non-employee director was paid a retainer of \$3,000 for each quarter.
 Additionally, each non-employee director was paid \$1,000 for the regularly scheduled and special meetings of the board of directors he or she attended and \$250 for participation in each telephonic meeting not considered an official board of directors' meeting.
-Total director fees earned in fiscal 2004 were \$97,750.
+Total director fees earned in fiscal 2004 were \$91,250.

 All non-employee directors participate in our 1992 Director Stock Option Plan.
 Non-employee directors receive, upon their initial election or appointment to the board of directors, stock options to purchase 25,000 shares of our common stock, having an exercise price equal to the market price of our common stock on the date of grant.
 Thereafter, each non-employee director will receive options to purchase 10,000 shares of our common stock on the anniversary date of his or her election or appointment to the board of directors.
 All of these options vest in equal amounts monthly over a three-year period but cease vesting at the time the director ceases to be a director.
+Currently the 1992 Director Stock Option Plan does not have sufficient options available for the granting of additional options to non-employee directors.